asmshkhaws/SALES_DATA_PYTHON/STAGE_3_Exploratory_Data_Analysis.md

 ## 4. PIVOT TABLE
 ### Who are the most loyal customers of your superstore?
+* A pivot table in Pandas is a quantitative table that summarizes a large DataFrame, such as a large dataset.
 ```
 # Create a pivot table based on median sales, cost, and counts for each product category
 loyal_customer_pivot_table = final_df.pivot_table(index= 'customer_name',